 How can the typical millennial, who has faced declining household wealth afford a home in the heart of San Francisco when it costs 65% more than it did in 2010?
 Furthermore, if a buyer still values space, it is also worth noting that city homes are getting smaller at the same time that they’re getting more expensive.
 In Washington, D.C., for example, urban homes in 1996 cost 6% more per square foot than suburban homes.
 In 2015, they cost 41% more per square foot.

 A case can be made that this increase in urban home prices, particularly in America’s largest coastal cities, needs to be viewed through the lens of rising income, which is taking place in major U.S. cities even while income growth is tepid across the country as a whole.
 Housing affordability is more important to assess than absolute pricing.
 However, the nation’s largest coastal cities also remain challenged in terms of price-to-income ratios.
 As the chart below reflects, East Coast metroplexes Boston, New York, Washington, and Miami all have price-to-income ratios above the national mean.
 San Francisco, Los Angeles and Seattle all tell a similar story of challenging affordability on the West Coast, as well.
-Granted, these ratios are well-below the credit-fueled bubble of 2005-07; however, with fewer cheap mortgages available except to the most creditworthy clients, true “affordability” may be worse even while price-to-income ratios are lower.
+Granted, these ratios are well-below the credit-fueled bubble of 2005-07; however, with fewer cheap mortgages available except to the most creditworthy clients, true “affordability” may be worse even while price-to-income ratios are lower. [it should be noted that the map reflects the entire metropolitan areas, both suburbs and downtowns.
+The available data does not allow one to determine whether downtown incomes have kept pace with the rapid rise in city prices].

 Evidence is mounting and more articles are being written which suggest that the reputation of the city-loving, permanently renting millennial may be apocryphal.
 Given that millennials seems to harbor home ownership aspirations, and the cities in which they are living are unaffordable, is their return to the suburbs preordained?